-My most recent task was serving on the 2016 Laura Ingalls Wilder Award committee, which recognizes an author or illustrator whose books have made a lasting contribution to children's literature.
+I served on the 2016 Laura Ingalls Wilder Award committee (now called the Children's Literature Legacy Award), which recognizes an author or illustrator whose books have made a lasting contribution to children's literature.
 At the 2016 ALA MidWinter meeting held this January, we selected JERRY PINKNEY.
 We are very proud of our opportunity to honor this talented and beloved author/illustrator!

 From 2005-2009, I was on the ALSC Library Service to Special Population Children and their Caregivers Committee.
 During my time as committee chair, we were asked by Candlewick Press to develop a grant in honor of Newbery Medalist Kate DiCamillo and the themes represented in her books.
 The award would consist of a monetary grant to assist a library in conducting exemplary outreach to underserved populations through a new program or an expansion of work already being done.
 Our committee named it The ALSC/Candlewick Press "Light the Way: Outreach to the Underserved" Grant.
 We also wrote the award criteria and judged the submissions for its first year.
 I was proud to be part of this wonderful group of dedicated librarians who could really help make a difference in the lives of young people and their families.